 Classic Coastal Adventures

-The Oregon Coast has been a favorite destination for families especially during COVID-19, with its broad shoreline and soothing sea breeze.
+The Oregon Coast has been a favorite destination for families, with its broad shoreline and soothing sea breeze.
 The Southern Oregon Coast often has the fewest crowds, with pristine waterways that lend themselves to natural physical distancing.
 Coos Bay is home to the South Slough National Estuarine Research Reserve, a protected area of land and estuary where you can find a trail map and friendly staff to guide you.
 While you’re near the ocean, keep a lookout for some massive visitors: gray whales on their spring migration north to Alaska.
 A great place to glimpse the giant beauties is the Cape Sebastian State Scenic Corridor near Brookings — don’t forget your binoculars and layer up, as coastal weather can be unpredictable.
-Farther north in Newport, the Oregon Coast Aquarium is newly reopened with one-way paths inside so you can keep at least 6 feet away from those outside your party.
-No reservations are necessary (purchase tickets online or at the gate).
-The Seaside Aquarium is also reopened, with its famous family of harbor seals and touch tank of underwater creatures.
-It’s located on the historic Seaside Promenade, which marks its centennial in August 2021.
+Other classic kid-friendly favorites include the Whale Watching Center in Depoe Bay, Oregon Coast Aquarium in Newport, Seaside Aquarium in Seaside and the Columbia River Maritime Museum in Astoria.

 Rocks Rule in Eastern Oregon

-If you’re already in Eastern or Central Oregon, you can have a blast exploring your own backyard.
+Eastern Oregon is a vast area with diverse landscapes and communities, so there’s always someplace new to check out.
 Dive into the fascinating geology at the John Day Fossil Beds National Monument, made up of three separate but distinct visiting areas.
 The Sheep Rock Unit allows you to get a close-up look at layers of green, purple and brown earth, some of which dates back 33 million years.
 The Clarno Unit wows with its jagged-edged rock formations and mudflows that date back millions of years.
 The Painted Hills Unit is most accessible, with several short boardwalks for easy exploring.
 The unit earns its name from the stripes of red, tan, orange and black that appear as if they were painted on.
-(Note that the Thomas Condon Paleontology and Visitor Center is temporarily closed.)
 Always stay on designated trails, and follow more Don’t Hurt the Dirt rules to protect this delicate ecology.
 Each of these units offers trails of varying lengths for a build-your-own adventure.